 The few who received defective units or had a unit break during warranty reported that their experience with customer service was excellent.

-UPDATE NOVEMBER, 2015: With more customer feedback now available on this model, its average rating has dropped from 4.2 to 4.0.
-Among newer reviews, complaints remain the same and there are no unique new issues to report.
-Also note that some of the negative reviews are from people who were disappointed in the machine’s performance, but their comments make it fairly clear that their expectations were too high.
+Many of the other negative reviews on this model are from people who were disappointed in the machine’s performance, but their comments make it fairly clear that their expectations were too high.
 Well, let’s face it.
-This model sells for under $100.
+This model sells for under $75.
 It just isn’t realistic to think it will have all the power and capability of a food processor that sells for 3 or 4 times that much.
 Please check several reviews before you buy, to be sure you know what you’re getting.(Back to Top)

 - Affordable (very low price for a 14 cup model)